tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

 The 'tunnels' container includes the list of TE tunnels that are instantiated.

-The 'lsps' container includes the list pf TE LSP(s) that are instantiated.
+The 'lsps' container includes the list of TE LSP(s) that are instantiated.

 ~~~~~~~~~~~
 module: ietf-te